injectedfusion/hedera-gcs-setup/README.md

 ...
 ```

-Your project directory should look something like this
+Your project directory should now look something like this
 ```console
 .
 ├── vars